diesc/diesc.github.io/_posts/2017-04-28-jekyll-environment.md

 ### Jekyll on Linux

-Despite I'm using Fedora distro, I create this tutorial on Ubuntu 17.04 distro because Ubuntu is still one of the most popular distros and one of the most intuitive for a non-Linux user.
+Although I’m using Fedora distro, I create this tutorial on Ubuntu 17.04 because Ubuntu is still one of the most popular distros and one of the most intuitive for a non-Linux user.

->Can I try to install it on Ubuntu 15 or 16?
+> Can I try to install it on Ubuntu 15 or 16?

-Maybe, you can try it but I do not guarantee that it will works well.
+Maybe, you can try it, but I do not guarantee that it will work well.

 First of all, we need to certificate that we have the newest version of our package and their dependencies.